 You may be wondering where your co-operative baby went.
 Children at this age are quick to say "No!" and slow to do what is asked.
-Your child is learning how to make decisions and how far he or she can push limits.
+Your child is learning how to make decisions and how far the limits can be pushed.
 This same bossy child may be quick to climb up in your lap with a favourite stuffed animal.
 Give your child kindness and love.
 It will pay off soon.

 At 18 months, your child may be ready to throw balls and walk quickly or run.
-He or she may say several words, listen to stories, and look at pictures.
+Your child may say several words, listen to stories, and look at pictures.
 Your child may know how to use a spoon and cup.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.